see memory

 Paul Browde, M.D, Narrative Medicine, Columbia University

-“I was thoroughly impressed by the film's insights about the dynamics and subtleties of memories, and I was deeply moved by the artful way these ideas were expressed.”
+“I was thoroughly impressed by the film's insights about the dynamics and subtleties of memories.”

 Daniela Schiller, Ph.D.
 Director of the Schiller Lab, Icahn School of Medicine at Mount Sinai